 ATTRA offers numerous free print, video, podcast, and other resources on marketing.
 Visit our Marketing and Business topic area to find these resources.

-COVID-19 Matchmaking: Institutional food, resources, labor, technical assistance, Farm to Institution New England
+COVID-19 Institutional Matchmaking: food, distribution, storage, labor, Farm to Institution New England

 A spreadsheet for available food and needed food throughout the institutional system in New England.
-This includes: trucking services, processing services, and technical assistance.
+This includes: food, storage, trucking services, labor, and technical assistance.

 COVID Response and Resources for CSAs, Community Alliance with Family Farmers (CAFF) and CSA Innovation Network